foreign-key — Define a foreign-key.

 A reference to another column, the

-attribute must match a
+local attribute must match a

 column name in the same table.
 The foreign